Everybody's Baby

 Everybody's Baby is a 1939 American comedy film directed by Malcolm St. Clair and starring Jed Prouty, Shirley Deane and Spring Byington.
 It was part of Twentieth Century Fox's Jones Family series of films.
 The film's art direction was by Bernard Herzbrun and Boris Leven.

 Plot

-An author moves to the area with radical views on raising children.
+Dr. Pillcoff (Reginald Denny), who identifies himself as a child psychologist, arrives in the rural township carrying radical views on raising children, namely Behaviorism.
+His lectures on child rearing include warnings that holding and kissing babies harm their health.
+Local families are dismayed disturbed by the topic, but Bonnie Thompson (Shirley Deane), who is expecting a child, embraces the theory, causing friction in her family.
+The fathers in the community look into the matter and suspect that the so-called child expert is a fraud and take steps to expel the disruptive intruder.